Anger Management Hotlines: What You Need To Know To Get Help

 Therapy is often instrumental in helping individuals learn to manage their anger, and online therapy, like the service provided by BetterHelp, is often flexible, affordable, and effective.

 The American Psychological Association describes three practical approaches therapists often take to treat anger issues: progressive relaxation, cognitive therapy, and skill development.
 Clients can partake in these types of therapy online through phone, video, or live chat sessions with their therapist.
-In addition, they may be able to receive 24/7 access to messaging their therapist, allowing them to reach out during an anger episode.
+In addition, they can reach out to their therapist at their convenience using in-app messaging.

 Online therapy can be arranged around your life; without transportation to an appointment and has been found more affordable than face-to-face alternatives.
 Some studies have found that online therapy can reduce aggression and anger in clients with results similar to face-to-face methods.